PholAsa-Remy/Hubby/README.md

 ## Introduction

-**Meet and Craft** is a team-building application dedicated to leisure projects.
-The main objective is to bring together individuals with diverse skills in a project they want to realize.
-The project aims to address the common issue where people have many project ideas, but sometimes lack the necessary skills to independently bring them to fruition.
+**Meet and Craft** is a platform to share the advancement of project (usually called DevBlog) because every project have a history to be told.
+The main goal is to reunite and encourage creative people who might want to start their journey in the development of their personal project.

 ## Project Goals

 ### General Goals

-- Facilitate the creation and realization of projects by assembling multidisciplinary teams.
-- Encourage collaboration and skills exchange among team members.
+- Provide a easy way to keep and share a history of a project
+- Make people meet other creative and motivated people

 ### Specific Goals

-- Provide a user-friendly platform for team search and formation.
+- Provide a user-friendly platform to share project and the advancement.
-- Allow users to post project ideas.
 - Enable users to search for projects that interest them.

 ## Project Scope

 ### Features to Develop

+#### MVP :
-- **Profile Creation:** Users can create profiles with information about their skills, interests, and experiences.
+- **User:** Users can create profiles with information about their skills, interests, and experiences.
-- **Project Posting:** Users can post project ideas with a description, required skills, and goals.
+- **Project Creation:** Users can create project with a description, goal, and other things that have to be defined.
+- **POST History:** Users can create post to share their advancement.
-- **Team Search:** Ability to search for interesting projects.
+- **Project Search:** Ability to search for interesting projects.
-- **Communication:** Online chat and forums to facilitate communication among team members.

-## Functional Requirements

-- **Use Cases:** Users can register, create projects, search for projects, form teams, and collaborate online.
+#### Additionnal features to add :
-- **Usage Scenarios:** A user can create a profile, post a project, join a team, chat online, and contribute to the project's realization.
+- **Team:** User can join a project and contribute to the project page and sharing
+- **Subscribe:** User can subscribe to interesting project to stay up to date
+- **Project Tags:** Project can be tagged based on their subject
+- **Post Tags:** Post can be can be tagged based on their subject
+- **Mission Posting:** Project Owner can post mission to be filled by spectator to help the project
+- **Donation:** Users can help project they like
+- ...